 The rupture of one steam generator (SG) tube constitutes one of the key safety issues of the plant.
 Such a postulated accidental scenario is referred to as Steam Generator Tube Rupture (SGTR) and could affect the geometry and structural integrity of the plant, as a consequence of vessel pressurization, pressure wave propagation, possible domino effect, sloshing effects, reactivity feedback due to vapor reaching the core and slug/plug formation.
 The Lead-water interaction on large scale to be simulated in ATHENA facility will permit: to asses a reliable representation of safety parameters at reactor scale; to improve the knowledge of the phenomena / processes, in geometrical and operating conditions more representative of the real reactor; to address the scaling issue in connection with code applications for design and safety analysis purposes.

 The SG is of overall importance and deserves accurate studies and evaluations to be qualified.
-The main qualification studies regard: design validation (unit isolation on demand); pressure drop characteristics; component behavior in normal operation (e.g. forced, mixed and natural convection) as well as operational transients and accident conditions.
+The main qualification studies regard: design validation (unit isolation on demand); pressure drop characteristics; component behavior in normal operation (e.g. forced, mixed and natural convection) as well as operational transients and, as stated above, accident conditions (primarily, the SGTR event and the pressure wave propagation).

 The large pool type facility ATHENA is conceived to host a 1:1 scale (in length) mock-up of the ALFRED steam generator.
 The number of the tubes is then scaled to the electrical power installed in the facility.
 The experiment will be devoted to the study of the performances in terms of heat removal and pressure drops.